-Newport Water is pleased to present this water quality report for 2014 to our customers.
-In accordance with the Safe Drinking Water Act all water utilities are required to issue an annual Consumer Confidence report to promote customer awareness of the quality of their drinking water.
-This brochure is a snapshot of the water quality from January through December 2014.
+Newport Water is pleased to present this water quality report for 2016 to our customers.
+In accordance with the Safe Drinking Water Act, all water utilities are required to issue an annual Consumer Confidence report to promote customer awareness of the quality of their drinking water.
+This brochure is a snapshot of the water quality from January through December 2016.
 Included are details about where your water comes from, what it contains, and how it compares to EPA standards.
-In 2014, Newport Water conducted 15,402 analyses to monitor 76 regulated drinking water contaminants and 87 unregulated drinking water contaminants.
+In 2016, Newport Water conducted 49,449 analyses to monitor 76 regulated drinking water contaminants and 87 unregulated drinking water contaminants.
 The following table indicates only the contaminants that were detected, even if the detected level was below the maximum level set by the EPA.
-The table also includes detected levels of the 2014 Unregulated Contaminant Monitoring Rule 3 (UCMR3) contaminants.
-For the year 2014 the Newport System had no violations of the Safe Water Drinking Act standards.
-For further information, see inside this brochure.
+For the year 2016 the Newport System had no violations of the Safe Water Drinking Act standards.
 Please know that the employees of Newport Water are committed to providing you water that meets all EPA and state drinking water standards.